About Watershed Management

 - Use fertilizers and pesticides sparingly.

 - Plant a tree.
-Trees provide a whole range of environmental benefits.
+Trees provide numerous environmental benefits.

 - Don't blow grass clippings and leaves in the street or down a storm drain.
-Use the City's Yard Waste Recyclying programs.
+Use the City's Yard Waste Recycling programs.

 - Be our eyes and ears.
-If you observe a spill or hazardous materials in the stream, contact us at 703-746-4065.
+If you observe a spill, hazardous materials in the stream, or someone dumping something down the storm drain, contact the Stormwater and Sanitary Infrastructure Division at 703-746-4014.

 Pass the pollution prevention message along and let others know how they can make a difference.
 HELP KEEP ALEXANDRIA BEAUTIFUL!